Fancy volunteering with us?

 Thank you for considering sharing your time and skills at the Pankhurst Museum.
 We have 30 volunteers in our team, and we couldn’t warmly welcome visitors without their support.

 We have a variety of opportunities, to welcome visitors, lead group tours, facilitate school activities and support at our evening events!
+If you live in Manchester and would like to volunteer, please email us.

 Museum volunteer